cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/scrollview.md

 # ScrollView Component Reference

-ScrollView is a container with a scroll function.
+__ScrollView__ is a container with a scroll function.
 It provides a way to browse more contents within a limited display area.
-Generally, ScrollView will be used along with the __Mask__ component and the __ScrollBar__ component can also be added to show the location of the browsing content.
+Generally, ScrollView will be used along with the __Mask__ component and the __ScrollBar__ component can also be added to show the current offset location within the browsing content.

 ![scrollview-content](scroll/scrollview-content.png)